SilhDing/SilhDing.github.io/source/_posts/distributedsystem.md

 - Implement web UI for each component;
 - Support some basic banking operations, e.g., create an account, deposit, withdraw, etc.
 - ...

+This project is the course project of CMU 18749 (Building Reliable Distributed Systems) which spanned the whole semester.
+Due to the CMU AIV policy, we will not release the codes of the project.
+If you have any question, please contact me or leave comments at the bottom of this page.

 # Design Overview